DrewBagelz/odin-rock-paper-scissors/README.md

 code or console, which probably should have been obvious, but figuring that out got rid of a lot of confusion about what was going wrong and why.

+## UI Update

+I was much better prepared for this leg of the project and didn't need to look up much of anything to complete it.
+The only thing that tripped me up was the "Play Again?" button, but an easy fix spontaneously came to me while eating dinner one night.
+I'm not sure if my solution is the most efficient way to go about it, but it works, and the project wasn't even asking me to do it, I just wanted to see if I could at this stage.
+I could add some CSS to pretty it up, but moving on to the next JavaScript lessons feels like a better use of my time.
+I'm keeping the old console-only script here for posterity.
+It was the first thing I ever coded and I didn't want to lose it in a merge.